Yitzhak Shapira: The King's Torah

 In 2009, he published a book (The King's Torah) in which he argues that it is permissible for Jews to kill non-Jews, including children, under certain circumstances.
 The book suggests that there may be a reason to kill babies on the enemy side, even if they have not violated any laws, due to the potential future danger they might pose based on the assumption that they will grow up to be evil like their parents.
 The author also proposes that indirect killing of children could be justified as a means of exerting pressure on enemy leaders or if the children are obstructing a rescue operation and their presence contributes to murder.
 Shapira also argues that children of a king can be harmed to pressure him if he is considered wicked and harming them would prevent him from acting wickedly.
 He argues that it is preferable to kill one person who is pursuing another with the intent to murder, rather than killing multiple individuals.

-The book was distributed by Yeshivat HaRaayon HaYehudi in Jerusalem, which adheres to the ideas of the late Rabbi Meir Kahane.
+The book was distributed by Yeshivat HaRaayon HaYehudi in Jerusalem, which adheres to the ideas of the right-wing Rabbi Meir Kahane.

 Yehuda Bauer described the book as a "mortal danger to the Jewish people as a whole".
 Ophir Pines-Paz, a member of the Israeli Knesset at the time, called on the attorney general to open a criminal investigation against Shapira on account of the book.